RavanH/xml-sitemap-feed/readme.txt

 = Can I run this on a WPMU / WP3+ Multi-Site setup? =

 Yes.
 In fact, it has been designed for it.
 Tested on WPMU 2.9.2 and WPMS 3+ both with normal activation and with Network Activate / Site Wide Activate.

-== Translation ==

-1. Install PoEdit on your computer.
-1. Go to this plugins /languages/ directory.
-1. If there is no .po file that corresponds with your language yet, rename the template translation database xml-sitemap-feed-xx_XX.po by replacing the xx with your language code and XX with your country code.
-1. Open the .po file of your language with PoEdit.
-1. Go to Edit > Preferences and on the tab Editor check the option to compile a .mo database on save automatically.
-Close with OK.
-1. Go to Catalog > Settings and set your name, e-mail address, language and country.
-Close with OK.
-1. Go to Catalog > Update from POT-file and select the main xml-sitemap-feed.pot file.
-Then accept all new and removed translation strings with OK.
-1. Now go ahead and start translating all the texts listed in PoEdit.
-1. When done, go to File > Save to Save.
-1. Upload the automatically created xml-sitemap-feed-xx_XX.mo database file (where xx_XX should now be your language and country code) to the plugins /languages/ directory on your WordPress site.
-1. After verifying the translations work on your site, send the .mo file and, if you're willing to share it, your original .po file to ravanhagen@gmail.com and don't forget to tell me how and with what link you would like to be mentioned in the credits!

-Thanks for sharing your translation :)

 == Screenshots ==